pkp/pkp-docs/dev/plugin-guide/en/examples-get-data-template.md

 ---
-title: Example - Get Data from the Template - Plugin Guide for OJS and OMP
+title: Example - Get Data from the Template - Plugin Guide for OJS, OMP and OPS
+book: dev-plugin-guide
+version: 3.4
 ---

 # Get Data from the Template